Sociology

 *

-Course satisfies a general education requirement on the CSU-GE or IGETC general education (GE) pattern.
-To ensure this degree is completed with no more than 60 units, students should select courses that will also satisfy a GE requirement.
+Course satisfies a general education requirement on the Cal-GETC pattern.
+To ensure this degree is completed with no more than 60 units, students should select courses that will also satisfy a general education requirement.
 Note: All of the statistics and honors courses listed are also GE courses.

 Course is required major preparation at CSU San Marcos (CSUSM).
 Students planning to transfer to CSUSM are advised to select these courses to complete this degree.
 For more information on this major at CSUSM, please refer to the articulation agreement at assist.org.